Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

 );
 ```

-Or, if we wanted to wrap the expression in a method:
+Or, if we wanted to, we could also wrap the expression in its own method like so:

 ```csharp
 public Option<int> GetMaxInstances() =>